MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **post_baseUrl http://remote.apache.com**

 The user can provide an **on_post** script.
-Just before the message is published on the **post_broker**  and **post_exchange**, the **on_post** script is called... with the **sr_sender** class instance as an argument.
+Just before the notification message is published on the **post_broker**  and **post_exchange**, the **on_post** script is called... with the **sr_sender** class instance as an argument.
-The script can perform whatever you want... if it returns False, the message will not be published.
+The script can perform whatever you want... if it returns False, the notification message will not be published.
 If True, the program will continue processing from there.

 FIXME: Missing example configuration.